wp-plugins/healcode-mindbody-widget/readme.txt

 * Constant Contact and Mailchimp integration
 * Fully customizable via CSS

+= Prospect Widget =
-Prospect Widget - leads fill this out when contacting you
+* Leads fill this out when contacting you
 * Get notified of new prospects for better response time
 * Perfect for newsletter sign ups
 * Customize client indexes
 * Constant Contact and Mailchimp integration
 * Fully customizable via CSS

-Staff List Widget - lists bios, photos and schedules of staff on a webpage
+= Staff List Widget =
+* lists bios, photos and schedules of staff on a webpage
 * Staff bios, photos and schedule from MINDBODY get pulled down into the widget
 * Changes to MINDBODY automatically update on the website
 * Sort and order staff when displayed by widget on the website
 * Fully customizable via CSS

-Class List Widget - lists class descriptions, photos and schedules of classes on a webpage
+= Class List Widget =
+* lists class descriptions, photos and schedules of classes on a webpage
 * Class descriptions, photos and schedule from MINDBODY get pulled down into the widget
 * Changes to MINDBODY automatically update on the website
 * Fully customizable via CSS

-HealCode Consumer Cart
+= HealCode Consumer Cart =
 * Provides full ecommerce integration with MINDBODY
 * Clients can see purchase history, their schedules, account balances and personal information
 * Clients can purchase items set up in MINDBODY using Pricing Options